If I Knew Then (What I Know Now)

 "Okay, class, in your seats!"
 Iruka bellowed over the buzz of disapproving murmurs.
 Whining, the twelve-year-old girls slowly trudged back to their seats.
 Sakura collapsed into her own, relieved.
 Saved.

 Sakura wandered out of the classroom, and sat dazedly onto the concrete bench just outside the academy building.
 My, this spot had memories.
 She was remembering an actual past life.
 She knew things that no one else in this time period knew.

 It was real.
 It was all real.
 The wind swayed through the trees and a single leaf landed on her arm, the sensation yet another reminder.
 It was incredible…but possible.

 Her mind reeled as she considered her predicament.
 Were there rules to this sort of thing?
 Do you change anything, or is everything supposed to stay the same?
 What happens to the people she knew in the future?

 "Sakura-chan, want to have lunch with me?"
 Naruto piped up as he strode into view, interrupting her thoughts.
 "Since we're teammates now and all…"

 Better not to change anything until she had things more figured out.
 And although it pained her, that included being her old self to Naruto.
-"Sorry, Naruto, not today," she said.
+"Sorry, Naruto, not today," she said with an apologetic smile.
 Well, not completely.
 She just couldn't be rude to such an earnest boy.